we-taper/Draft/README.markdown

 appropriate credit, provide a link to the license, and indicate if changes were made.
 If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original.
-The exact license details is found in:
+See
 <https://creativecommons.org/licenses/by-nc-sa/4.0/>
+for the legal details.

 Copyleft (C) 2016      Chen Hongxiang